Collection Development Statement

 The Library welcomes gifts of materials that are consistent with the collection development policy and provided that there are no restrictions attached as to their disposition.
 Because all items added to the collection generate processing and storage costs, materials received as gifts will be evaluated by the same criteria as materials purchased.
 Gifts are accepted with the understanding that materials not added to the collection will be disposed of in ways most advantageous to the library.

-Library staff with collection development responsibilities are primarily responsible for weeding the areas of the collection to which they are assigned.
-Faculty SAC representatives are strongly encouraged to review their subject areas to identify items which should be withdrawn and bring such materials to the attention of their library liaison.
+Reference Librarians with collection development responsibilities are primarily responsible for weeding the areas of the collection to which they are assigned.
+Faculty SAC representatives are strongly encouraged to review their subject areas to identify items which should be withdrawn and bring such materials to the attention of their subject liaison librarian.

 The following categories of materials will be considered for weeding from the collection: